The Top 7 Women Business Associations to Join Today

 2. American Business Women’s Association

 The American Business Women’s Association connects women in various professions so that they can support each other.
-In addition to online courses and webinars, there are more than 5,000 networking meetings hosted in 300 cities across the U.S.
+In addition to online courses and webinars, there are more than 5,000 networking meetings hosted in hundreds of cities across the U.S.

 To join this association, you’ll pay an annual membership fee of $115, with an additional fee per local chapter.
 Benefits include: